github-storage/Genome_Informatics_project/README.md

 # Genome_Informatics_project
 In this repo are stored calculation scripts used as part of project for Genomics Informatics course.

 snp_metrics.ipynb is currently our finall script.
-Other two are similiar and they are represent previous versions of our final script.
+Other two are similiar and they are representing previous versions of our final script.

 ###### Here is info about project: